Penny Siopis: Ink and glue paintings

-For the last 15 years Penny Siopis has been extending her interests in materiality, chance and contingency; form and formlessness into experiments with the unorthodox medium of wood glue and ink.
+For the last 15 years, Penny Siopis has been extending her interests in materiality, chance and contingency alongside form and formlessness.
+She experimented with the unorthodox medium of wood, glue, and ink.
 She shows matter to be alive, creating a fluid process in which the medium is an active agent in the making of the work.

 This process involves the mix of ink and glue and sometimes water through pouring the glue onto the canvas which is then moved to direct the flow.
 Allowing the materials to "mix, swirl and settle into patterns and shapes; the artist responds to the unpredictable image that starts to take shape "encouraging" their development, and sometimes choosing not to intervene at all."
 Siopis writes of wood glue's 'manifest agency' – a substance of change – white, viscous and liquid, transforming into hard, transparent surface.
 A medium of the non-human with the ability to alter its state and colour according the forces around it, Siopis explores the 'life' of an inert medium.